simondlevy/Hackflight/README.md

-# Hackflight: Simple quadcopter flight control firmware and simulator for C++ hackers
+# Hackflight: Simple quadcopter flight control firmware and simulation for C++ hackers

 Hackflight is simple header-only C++ firmware for quadcopter flight controllers and simulators.
 It is geared toward people like me who want to